Last updated on February 12, 2026

 All Countered Out

 Whether you choose growth or decay, proliferate is there to move things along.
 It’s a fan favorite mechanic with so many natural homes that it’s certain to show up again and again.
-With over 70 proliferate effects already in the game, I see no signs of this mechanic stopping.
+We're approaching almost 100 proliferate effects in the game, and I see no signs of this mechanic stopping.
 It can simply continue to grow.
 Proliferate, if you will.

 How does proliferate serve your needs in Commander?
 What kinds of decks do you use it in?
 Are there any fun and interesting counters you like to mix with it?
 Let me know in the comments below or over in the Draftsim Discord.